A Brief Introduction to Transactional Analysis

 As children, we soon sense that the grown-ups have certain expectations of us.
 We recognise this even before we can talk by the way they hold us and through their tone of voice.
 Later they tell us how they require us to behave and may punish or reward us for specific actions.
 We come to realise that Natural Child behaviour is not always welcomed.
 We, therefore, set about developing an alternative version that will enable us to fit in with the demands of our family and society.

 Depending on our culture, we learn to say please and thank you; to perform simple greeting rituals, to eat with knife, fork, chopsticks, right hand only; to defer to our elders; to help old ladies carry their packages.
 In other words, we acquire the skills of getting along politely with other people and of behaving in socially acceptable ways.

 When we are older, we move into Adapted Child when we demonstrate that we know how to behave.
 By now much of this is automatic and we are barely conscious of it.
-If we are British we apologise when some one else bumps into us, we join queues and we do not talk to strangers.
-At work we are especially polite to customers and senior managers.
-We pay attention to the organisational norms about dress and appearance.
+If we are British we apologise when someone else bumps into us, we join queues and we do not talk to strangers.
+At work, we are especially polite to customers and senior managers.
+We pay attention to the organisational norms of dress and appearance.
 We adapt in a variety of ways so that other people will find us acceptable and amenable.

 T.A. "proper" refers to the analysis of transactions between people.
 It is the process of considering which ego state in one person is interacting with which ego state in another person.